CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 <li><strong>s</strong>: seconds</li>
 <li><strong>now</strong></li>
 </ul>
-For the <code>between</code> option, the start (<code>text-time</code>) and end time (<code>text-endtime</code>) values can be entered as most recent first and least recent second, or vice versa.
+For the <code>between</code> option, you can enter the start (<code>text-time</code>) and end time (<code>text-endtime</code>) values as most recent first and least recent second, or vice versa.
 The values do not have to have the same unit of measure.

 {{</notice>}}

 ### View Detailed Cable Information for All Devices

-You can view what cables are connected to each interface port for all devices, including the module type, vendor, part number and performance characteristics.
+You can view which cables connect to each interface port for all devices, including the module type, vendor, part number and performance characteristics.
 You can also view the cable information for a given device by adding a hostname to the `show` command.

 This example shows cable information and status for all interface ports on all devices.